 A motion picture is more than simple passive viewing.
 Whether we realize it or not, it is an experience, that even though vicarious, possesses the potential power to move us deeply in a positive or negative direction.
 A film will serve to either enhance our consciousness, or dull it.
 And in extreme circumstances it can work to even devolve our conscious being.

 Gratuitously violent films that serve no other purpose, but to revel in the gory destructive expressions of evil are in my opinion movies imbued with the least amount of consciousness.
 They can even be said to be unconscionable.

-Such works are to be distinguished from films that may contain horrific violence, but the violence depicted is not gratuitous and wanton; but necessary for communicating a higher message.
-Perhaps the greatest conscious film ever made was Schlindner’s List… and yet, it depicted horrible violence, but such depictions were necessary in order to awaken people to the evils of Nazi Germany and a racist, authoritarian regime.
+Such works are to be distinguished from films that may contain horrific violence; however the violence depicted is not gratuitous and wanton, but necessary for communicating a higher message.
+Perhaps the greatest conscious film ever made was Schindler’s List.
+And yet, it depicted horrible violence; but such depictions were necessary in order to awaken people to the evils of Nazi Germany and a racist, authoritarian regime.
 The same logic is true for the film, Saving Private Ryan.
-Its opening twenty minutes was the most accurate depiction of warfare ever revealed in a motion picture.
+Its opening twenty minutes were the most accurate depiction of warfare ever revealed in a motion picture.

 Let me also unequivocally state that our emphasis on promoting the Conscious Filmmaker approach isn’t to be confused with any faith-based media endeavor.
 In fact, I have found that some of the most unconscious works are among the most religiously tainted motion pictures.
 Conscious filmmaking is distinct from the promotion of any sectarian theological worldview.
 A Conscious Filmmaker production certainly can have a theme inspired by a spiritual faith tradition; however a truly conscious film is never to be defined by the application of a religious litmus test.